 Everyone has a different experience with alcohol use disorder, and as such there is no boilerplate recovery timeline.
 The following variables can all impact recovery:

 - How much you have been drinking or binge drinking

 - Home environment

-With the right treatment – typically a combination of MAT (medication-assisted treatment), counseling, and psychotherapy – it is perfectly possible to enjoy sober life long-term.
-Treatment should be personalized in line with your history, circumstances, and treatment goals, as well as addressing any underlying co-occurring disorders like anxiety, depression, or PTSD (post-traumatic stress disorder).
+With the right treatment – typically a combination of MAT (medication-assisted treatment), counseling, and psychotherapy – it is perfectly possible to stop drinking alcohol.
+Alcohol dependence treatment should be personalized in line with your history, circumstances, and treatment goals, as well as addressing any underlying co-occurring disorders like anxiety, depression, or PTSD (post-traumatic stress disorder).

 According to NIDA (the National Institute on Drug Abuse), there are four general stages to alcohol recovery:

 - Abstinence: maintenance

 This model views recovery from alcohol addiction as a lifelong process.

 Reaching out for help from professional addiction treatment services like alcohol rehab sees the first stage of recovery begin, regardless of the results.